 Visit one of the city’s green spaces

 Brighton is not just about the sea and beach.
 The city benefits from a number of glorious green spaces and has the stunning South Downs right on its doorstep.
 To the north of the city you can pay Stanmer Park a visit.
-Here you will find acres of park and woodland to explore and play in, not forgetting the stunning Proud Country House where you can enjoy an afternoon tea or meal.
+Here you will find acres of park and woodland to explore and play in.
 In the centre of town you can find The Level which has been redeveloped with a fun children’s play area and skate park.
-The Velo café serves great food and drink and the Loving Hut is one of the Brighton’s favourite vegan spots.
 Finally Preston Park on the edge of the city is a large green space that is ideal for a picnic and kick about on a sunny day.
 Brighton’s parks and spaces demonstrate the city’s green credentials go beyond its political sensibilities.